sim0n00ps/OF-DL/README.md

 `"USER_AGENT": "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/112.0.0.0 Safari/537.36"` - Make sure this is set to your user-agent value

-'"X_BC": "2a9b28a68e7c03a9f0d3b98c28d70e8105e1f1df"' - Make sure this is set to your x-bc value
+`"X_BC": "2a9b28a68e7c03a9f0d3b98c28d70e8105e1f1df"` - Make sure this is set to your x-bc value

-'"COOKIE": "auth_id=123456789; sess=k3s9tnzdc8vt2h47ljxpmwqy5r;"' - Make sure you set auth_id to the same value as `user-id` and that you set your `sess` to your actual `sess` value, everytime you log out of Onlyfans this value will change so make sure to update it after every login.
+`"COOKIE": "auth_id=123456789; sess=k3s9tnzdc8vt2h47ljxpmwqy5r;"` - Make sure you set auth_id to the same value as `user-id` and that you set your `sess` to your actual `sess` value, everytime you log out of Onlyfans this value will change so make sure to update it after every login.

 `"YTDLP_PATH": "C:/yt-dlp.exe"` - Make sure this is set to your location of yt-dlp.exe